Slothlesss/Unity2D-LearningProjects-Networking/README.md

 - This is a second project I learnt, I got a little trouble to understand Host-Client, Rpc and UnityEvent.
 However, I finally understand it after watching the tutorial several times.
 - Firstly, I learnt some terminologies about networking, how to set up Parrallel Sync on Unity to run host, server and client at the same time.
 Besides, through the tutorial, I know how to use some basic APIs of Unity.Netcode.
 - The project includes host-client model (client authoritative movement) to handle player movement.
 - It also includes server-client model (server authoritative movement).
-From this part, I know how to use ServerRpc and ClientRpc.
+ServerRpc is used to call function from Client and run it from Server.
+In contrast, ClientRpc is used to call function from Server and run it from Client.